Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 32. Spend an hour cleaning every week.

-Just one hour and your home is a nice, tidy and organized sanctuary (well, unless you made it a mess before then it might take more than hour… and in this case, I really don’t judge!).
+Just one hour and your home is a nice, tidy and organized sanctuary (well, unless you made it a mess before then it might take more than hour… and in this case, I really don’t judge!
+It happens to me too, way more often then it should).

 33. Have a concealed trash can in every room.